Michael Harriman: Wycombe Wanderers

 On 10 July 2015, Harriman rejoined Wycombe Wanderers on loan until the end of January 2016.
 On 6 January 2016, Harriman signed for Wycombe permanently on a three-and-a-half-year contract for an undisclosed fee.
 Harriman was released when his contract expired at the end of the 2018–19 season.

 Northampton Town

 Harriman signed for League Two club Northampton Town on 4 September 2019 on a short-term contract until January 2020.
 He scored his first goal for Northampton in an EFL Trophy second round tie against Portsmouth on 3 December, in which they were beaten 2–1 away.
 Harriman was released by the club at the end of the 2021–22 season.

 Non-League

 On 7 October 2022, Harriman signed for Southern League Premier Division Central club Bedford Town.

 In March 2023, he joined league rivals AFC Rushden & Diamonds.

+Managerial career

+In October 2023, Harriman was appointed manager of AFC Rushden & Diamonds having held the role of player-coach since the summer.
+He departed the club by mutual consent in May 2025.